Abbie Taylor

 Abbie Taylor (born 3 September 1993) is a professional BMX racer from Sheffield, United Kingdom.
 Taylor was born in High Wycombe, and came from a family with a background in BMX and began riding aged six years old.
 In 2011, she won the silver medal in the Junior World Championships.
-She was a reserve for the Great Britain side at the 2012 Summer Olympics having won a bronze medal in the Elite women’s final at the UCI Supercross in Abbotsford Canada.
-In 2014, she was selected in the Great Britain side for the 2014 UCI BMX Supercross World Cup.
+She was a reserve for the Great Britain side at the 2012 Summer Olympics having won a bronze medal in the Elite women's final at the UCI Supercross in Abbotsford Canada.
+In 2014, she was selected in the Great Britain side for the 2014 UCI BMX Racing World Cup.